TogetherMobile/TogetherMobile.github.io/_documentation/content-api/index.md

 Properties that apply only to question group ingredients.

-**Note:** The question group ingredient does not use primitives and is instead a list of objects with the following properties.
+{% include callout.html type="warning" title="Note:" message="The question group ingredient does not use primitives and is instead a list of objects with the following properties." %}
-{:.fa-thumbs-up.icon-holder .callout-block .callout-success}

 | name | description |
 | ---- | ----------- |